Affiliate links on Android Authority may earn us a commission. Learn more.

 - SIM card isn’t recognized: Some users suddenly lose mobile network connectivity, and the phone doesn’t recognize the SIM card anymore.
 For some users, this happens when they switch from the Chinese ROM to the global ROM.
 For others, this occurred because of a loose connection in the internal hardware.

 - Fingerprint scanner disappeared: If you don’t see the fingerprint scanner as an unlock option anymore, it’s because of a loose connection under the hood.
+Take your phone in for a repair and it should fix the problem.

 Problem #2: Touch sensitivity issues